 The room we stayed in near Killarney was nice as well, but we didn’t like that it was a shared space without locking room doors.
 This may just be us being weird, but we like to lock our stuff up.
 Our room in Malahide was also okay, but we felt a little in the way during our stay.
 Also, same deal with the non-locking bedroom door.

 But, we’re still new to AirBnb and are learning what to ask about, so this is partially our fault for not checking these things beforehand.
 (Also, ask for any special instructions on the showers there.
 Some have these pull strings to start the hot water that aren’t clear).

 We did our best to spend as little as possible.
 Early on, we realized that we would pay to go in very few things, especially because the part that impressed us the most was the outside (some castle entry was super pricey, but we got the views for free!).
 We also learned that looking up waterfall, trail, castle, and forest park on Google Maps made for some fun – and usually free – side trips!

 Plus, if you go early enough you may be able to skip the fee for things like Giant’s Causeway.
 And if you get ‘take away’ food instead of ordering at a table, you can usually save some money as well.
 Ireland has a ton of natural beauty and can definitely be done on a budget!

 We used Norwegian Airlines to fly in from the U.S. because they had a great deal on flights to Belfast.
 We really enjoyed the on-flight meals (I got a vegetarian option and Buddy had chicken).
 It was filling and surprisingly flavorful, and also came with an alcoholic beverage.
 There is no entertainment at the seats though, so download some movies.

-Well, that’s the whole story!
+Well, that’s the whole story of our crazy 5 day Ireland road trip!
 We hope you enjoy Ireland as much as we did.
 Please leave us some comments with places we should add to our return trip itinerary!